 Fining agents help to reduce sediments in the bottle as well as to clarify the brew.
 However, if you’re using fining agents, make sure to add them before bottling.

-If you’re using polyclar or gelatin, ensure that you add them to your brew five to seven days before bottling begins.
+If you’re using polyclad or gelatin, ensure that you add them to your brew five to seven days before bottling begins.
 This gives time for the excess yeast and proteins to settle.

 So, spend a bit extra and splurge on a high-quality bottle capper.
 Remember, a bottle capper is not expenditure but an investment.